GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

         // We can use OnEnable and OnDisable to listen to Message Events published over the Message Bus.
         // These can be from any other script in the application, including other State Machines.
         //
-        // For housekeeping purposes, we will want to wrap any listeners we create in OnEnable() with a call to
+        // For housekeeping purposes, we will want to wrap any listeners we Add/Remove in
-        // AddListeners() a call to RemoveListeners().
-        private void OnEnable()
+        // OnEnable()/OnDisable() with a call to AddListeners() and RemoveListeners() respectively. private void OnEnable()
         {
             AddListeners();